Erev Taanit Esther 2009 - The Eighth 'Yahrzeit': Don't Judge Anyone |

 Don't you think someone who engages in legal or illegal substance abuse is at the very least responsible for taking the drugs?
 What do you mean he was not responsible?

+"He was a Tinok Shenishba (literally, "captured infant" which is a Talmudic term used in reference to an individual who sins inadvertently as a result of having been raised without an appreciation for the rules of Judaism when s/he was able to fully understand the consequences), and this happens in any family, religious or not, Jewish and non-Jewish.
+The point here being that he did take responsibility and rehabilitated himself fully."
 Our time is up, and as Chaim K. leaves the room I feel that he too had the distance of time and experience to understand that while critical thinking opens the world to you, critical judgment poisons your mind and sours your soul.
 Today maybe, he is able to judge the driver of the car on that dark night eight years ago, and almost more importantly, judge himself less critically.
 May we all benefit in such an altruist fashion from the Sayings of Our Fathers.